JohnD-EE/AroundTheBlock/glossaries/concepts.md

 ## L

 ### Locktime
-Locktime can be used tofor delayed transactions.
+With Bitcoin, locktime can be used for delayed transactions.
 Locktime can be used to specify a block at some point in the future as the earliest time a transaction may be processed.